Zoning Requirements - What Can I Do With My Property?

 As a by right accessory use, if the number of nonresident children does not exceed seven in a single family detached dwelling and five in a single family attached dwelling (townhouse), a multiple family dwelling (apartment) or a mobile home dwelling; and

 - As a special permit use, upon approval by the Board of Zoning Appeals (BZA), for a potential maximum of twelve (12) nonresident children. .
 However, if your home is located in the PDH, PDC, PRM or PTC District, Special Exception approval by the Board of Supervisors, rather than the BZA, is required.

 The involvement of one nonresident person in the home child care facility is allowed by right, but any more than one requires special permit.
 In addition to a special permit approval, if applicable, depending on the number of children being cared for and their ages, either a county home child care facility permit issued by the Fairfax County Office for Children or a State license issued by the Virginia Department of Social Services is required.
 Please note that under State regulations up to 12 children may be allowed, Fairfax County as well allows a maximum of 12 children.
 You may contact the Office for Children at 703-324-CARE, TTY 711 for more information regarding the county's home child care facility permit and State licensing procedure.
-For information regarding the special permit process please contact the Zoning Evaluation Division of the Department of Planning and Zoning at 703-324-1290, TTY 711.
+For information regarding the special permit process and special exception process please contact the Zoning Evaluation Division of the Department of Planning and Zoning at 703-324-1290, TTY 711.